Spiridhula/accenture_java/README.md

 3. Run the project (type on cmd) : java -jar target/accenturejava-0.1.0.jar or mvn exec:java -Dexec.mainClass="accenturejava.AccentureJava".

-4. If you make changes to the project and want to run : first --> mvn clean package, then one of the run commands.
+4. If you make changes to the project and want to run : first --> mvn clean package, then --> java -jar target/accenturejava-0.1.0.jar